 Studies show that people who are naturally slim eat a similar number of calories day in and day out.

-I ordered a Bloody Mary and Steamed Shrimp, heavy on the Old Bay.
-I had a nice birthday sitting next to someone I love (who ordered Whale Fries!)
-We laughed and had a great evening… no fanfare or singing or flaming waiters carrying a dessert.
-Later on at home there was a tiny sugar free cheesecake I had baked for us to share.
+I ordered a spicy Shrimp Bloody Mary and an entree of Steamed Shrimp, heavy on the Old Bay.
+I had a nice birthday sitting next to someone I love (who ordered a grilled Mahi sandwich 'protein style' which means no bun and Whale Fries!)
+We laughed and had a great evening... no fanfare or singing or flaming waiters carrying a dessert.
+Later on at home there was a small sugar free cheesecake I had baked earlier for us to share.